-Good evening.
-My name is Gerard Bringmann, and I am a member and past Chair of the Long Island Rail Road Commuter Council (LIRRCC), the legislatively mandated representatives of the Long Island Rail Road riders.
-I am a Governor's appointee recommended to the LIRRCC by the Suffolk County Executive.
+Good Evening.
+My name is Matthew Kessler.
+I am a resident of Queens and a member of the Long Island Rail Road Commuter Council (LIRRCC), the legislatively mandated representatives of the Long Island Rail Road riders.
+The LIRRCC was established in 1981 by the State Legislature to represent the LIRR riders.
+Our volunteer members are recommended by the Nassau and Suffolk County Executives and the Brooklyn and Queens Borough Presidents and appointed by the Governor.
 I begin by noting that the Long Island and Queens fare hearings are being held on the same date, making it impossible for MTA Board members to hear in person all of the public comments addressing LIRR fares made at these hearings.
 We have raised this issue in the past and are disappointed that hearings were not held on separate days.

-I am here this evening to discuss the fare increase proposals before you.
-While this proposal is less onerous than the increase approved in 2012, we continue to have many of the concerns that we expressed about this previous fare increase.
+I am here this evening to discuss the proposed fare increases before you.
+It seems like we are in the same place that we were following Superstorm Sandy in 2012, although this proposal is less onerous than the 2012 proposal.
+We continue to have many of the concerns that we expressed about this previous fare increase.
 We firmly believe that LIRR riders must shoulder their fair share of the load to support the operations of the Rail Road but must not stand alone in this effort.
 We do not see a commitment on the part of other stakeholders to join us in doing more to support the MTA's operating and capital needs and those of the Long Island Rail Road and thus cannot support this proposal.

 There are several issues that particularly affect Long Island.
 First, many riders will be subject not only to an increased fare on the LIRR, but will also see the NYC Transit fares that they need to complete their travel rise as well.
 While there are small discounts for combined monthly LIRR tickets and MetroCards, the discount does little to soften the blow of rising fares on both systems.
+Long

-Long Island will also soon face the loss of the New York Islanders, leaving Nassau and Suffolk Counties with no major league professional sports teams.
+Island will also soon face the loss of the New York Islanders, leaving Nassau and Suffolk Counties with no major league professional sports teams.
 We recommend that, working with the area's professional sports team the LIRR implement a "Fan Fare" to encourage Long Islanders attending sporting events in Manhattan, Brooklyn, and Queens to use the Rail Road as an attractive alternative to driving to these venues.